 Promoting Physical Activity in Preschoolers

 Accumulated evidence reinforces that physical activity has many health benefits and, furthermore, is an essential requirement of children's healthy growth and development.
-Behavioral habits, such as physical activity and sedentary behavior (e.g., prolonged sitting and TV viewing), are formed in early childhood.
+Behavioural habits, such as physical activity and sedentary behaviour (e.g., prolonged sitting and TV viewing), are formed in early childhood.
 An active lifestyle in childhood is the foundation for an active lifestyle later in life.